I'm a great lover of organic food, and always try to give my kids organic food as I want the best for them, like so many parents.Jamie Oliver, 1975-

-"I was born in May 1975 and straight into the business, really.
-My dad runs a lovely pub-restaurant, The Cricketers, in Clavering, Essex, where I grew up.
-As soon as I was old enough to peer over the worktops, I remember being fascinated by what went on in the kitchen.
-It just seemed such a cool place, everyone working together to make this lovely stuff and having a laugh doing it."
+Jamie was born in May 1975 and straight into the business, really.
+His dad ran a lovely pub-restaurant, The Cricketers, in Clavering, Essex, where he grew up.
+As soon as he was old enough to peer over the worktops, he remembers being fascinated by what went on in the kitchen.
+It just seemed such a cool place, everyone working together to make this lovely stuff and having a laugh doing it.

 The use of quality fresh produce at the pub gave Jamie a love of good ingredients.
 After an undistinguished school career, he decided he wanted to cook for a living and went on to study at Westminster Catering College.
 It was around this time that he met Jools and they started dating.
 After college, he travelled to France to learn more about his trade.

 Jamie’s apprenticeship to restaurant cooking came under some of the best chefs in London.
 To begin with, there was Antonio Carluccio at the Neal Street Restaurant, then he moved on to the River Caf? under Rose Gray and Ruth Rogers.
 The Italian influence on his cooking is strong, with its use of herbs and simple, full-flavoured recipes.
 It was while he was working at the River Caf? that he was spotted by a TV producer and his life changed.

 The first series featuring Jamie cooking was the Naked Chef.
 Viewers were treated to a glimpse into his world, zipping about London on a scooter and hosting parties for all of his friends, all to a rock’n’roll soundtrack.
 The food was reassuringly hearty, but not too fiddly, and Jamie always seemed to have his hands full of fresh herbs and olive oil.
 It was an overnight success, attracting an audience that wouldn’t normally watch food programmes.
 The book that accompanied the series became a bestseller and the young chef, always fully clothed, was catapulted into the limelight.